-From steep cliff terrain to sandy shoes, there is something for all levels and ages.
+From steep cliff terrain to sandy shoes, hikers can pick and choose a leisure hike or pack an extra water bottle for a serious exertion on the hilly trails.
 Here are some highlights from a few trails.
 Check out the complete list of hiking trails below.

 Chipola River Greenway